Agentic Coding

 Overview

-The four ACIs are all foundational difficulty.
+The day's ACIs are mostly foundational.
 This is intentional.
 Day 1 is orientation, not skill-building.
 The goal is not to teach techniques but to change how attendees think about what these tools are and what they are leaving on the table.
+The one harder note is the productivity claim (ACI-025) — an honest look at where the speedups are real and where they are not — which sets up the map of the whole week.

 By the end of this day, every attendee should be able to place themselves on the agentic-assistive spectrum and articulate what "using 10% of the capability" means for their own workflow.